ralphjsmit/filament/packages/schemas/docs/02-forms/02-text-input.md

     ->suffixIconColor('success')
 ```

-<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `prefixIconColor()` and `suffixIconColor()` methods also accept a function to dynamically calculate it.
+<UtilityInjection set="formFields" version="4.x">As well as allowing static values, the `prefixIconColor()` and `suffixIconColor()` methods also accept a function to dynamically calculate them.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Revealable password inputs